Saving Money on Food

 To school age boys sitting on the grass at a park eating lunch

 Parents can find summer food programs in their communities by contacting their school district, searching their school district’s website, or calling 211.
 Or they can go to the USDA Summer Meals For Kids Site Finder to find directions to nearby meal sites, their hours of operation, and contact information.
+This program information is usually not publicized until late May.
 Summer meal programs usually operate every weekday from early June to mid-August.

 Younsters at school lunch